renshangh/noetic/invasive_biometrics_streaming.md

 [6] Killourhy, K.S., & Maxion, R.A.
 (2009).
 Comparing Anomaly-Detection Algorithms for Keystroke Dynamics.
 DSN.
 [7] Monaco, J.V., et al. (2013).
 Keystroke Biometric Modeling for User Identification, Verification, and Continuous Authentication.
 Computers & Security, 30(4), 1-12.
 [8] Ahmed, A.A.E., & Traore, I. (2007).
 A New Biometric Technology Based on Mouse Dynamics.
 IEEE Transactions on Dependable and Secure Computing, 4(3), 165-179.
+[17] Pusara, M., & Brodley, C.E.
+(2004).
+User Re-authentication via Mouse Movements.
+Proceedings of the 2004 ACM Workshop on Visualization and Data Mining for Computer Security, 1-8.
+[18] Revett, K., et al. (2008).
+Behavioral Biometrics: A Remote Access Approach.
+Proceedings of the 2008 International Conference on Computational Intelligence and Security, 104-108.
+[19] Egele, M., et al. (2017).
+Towards Detecting Compromised Accounts on Social Networks.
+IEEE Transactions on Dependable and Secure Computing, 14(4), 447-460.
+[20] Feher, C., et al. (2012).
+User Identification Based on Mouse Dynamics.
+Proceedings of the 2012 International Conference on Cyberworlds, 191-197.
 [9] Maltoni, D., et al. (2009).
 Handbook of Fingerprint Recognition.
 Springer.
 [10] Jain, A.K., et al. (2016).
 Biometric Template Security.
 EURASIP Journal on Advances in Signal Processing, 2016(1), 1-17.
 [11] NISTIR 7956: Report on the Assessment of Fingerprint Technologies, NIST, 2014.